 Wading is prohibited within 300 feet of the top of waterfalls.
-DSRF is open 5 a.m. to 10 p.m., fishing during closing hours is prohibited.
+DSRF is open 5 a.m. to 10 p.m., and fishing during closed hours is prohibited.

 Hunting safety zones have been established around waterfalls and other high-use areas, see the

 map for details.

 Hunting days are Thursday, Friday and Saturday during the hunting season calendar set by the NCWRC.
 All forest visitors are encouraged to wear blaze orange during hunting seasons.
 Hunters are especially active at dusk and dawn.

 Dates for the year are released in July.
 For deer, bow hunting typically begins in mid-September with 1-2 weekends of blackpowder gun hunting in October and 3 weekends of any weapon hunting (bow, black powder, rifle) for the three weekends following Thanksgiving.
 There is a limited special opportunity hunt in early September that allows any weapon.